anchpop/wise_mans_haskell/book.md

 Then, navigate into the `textAdventure` directory and run `stack ghci` to open an environment where we can run our program.
 Also, open a text editor and view `src/Main.hs` - this is the only file we need for doing our work!marginnote(In general, you'll spend most of your time editing files in the `src` directory.).

 The first thing to do is think about what we want.
 We need to be able to show some text, like our `You awaken in a dark cavern ...`.
 Let's make a data type that will hold a piece of text to display to the user, we'll call it `Message` because it's a message to the user.
-If the text is to represent someone talking, we'll store their name separately from what they say.
+If the text is to represent someone talking, we'll store his or her name separately from what they say.
 Add this to `Main.hs`

 ```haskell
 data Message = Speaking {texts :: [String], speaker :: String}  | Info {texts :: [String]}